petersulyok/smfc/README.md

  - CPU zone with fans: FAN1, FAN2, ...
  - HD or peripheral zone with fans: FANA, FANB, ...

 Please note: the fan assignment to zones is predefined in IPMI, and it cannot be changed!
-On the other hand `smfc` implements a feature, called [*Swapped zones*](https://github.com/petersulyok/smfc?tab=readme-ov-file#3-swapped-zones), in order to make the use of the fans more suitable.
+But `smfc` implements a feature, called [_Free zone assigment_](https://github.com/petersulyok/smfc?tab=readme-ov-file#3-free-zone-assignment), to make the use of the fans more suitable.

-In this service a fan control logic is implemented for both zones which can:
+In this service, a fan control logic is implemented for both zones which can:

  1. read the zone's temperature from Linux kernel
  2. calculate a new fan level based on the user-defined control function and the current temperature value of the zone